Richard Seddon: Seddon memorial

 Following Seddon's death plans were put in place to erect a suitable memorial which would also incorporate a Seddon family mausoleum.
 It was quickly agreed that the existing Colonial Time Service Observatory on top of Observatory Hill (today part of Bolton Street Memorial Park) should be torn down to make way for it.
 A new observatory was later constructed on the site of the former Garden coast defence battery at the top of the Botanic Gardens.

 The memorial was designed by government architect John Campbell and constructed by Edwards and Son of Wellington with the above ground portion consisting of reinforced concrete faced with Coromandel granite.
 It cost £2,746.
-Constructed between 1908 and 1910 the memorial is topped by a bronze female figure approximately 8 ft in height and weighing 2 LT symbolising the “Zealandia”, the country mourning its dead.
+Constructed between 1908 and 1910 the memorial is topped by a bronze female figure approximately 8 ft in height and weighing 2 LT symbolising the "Zealandia", the country mourning its dead.
 Costing approximately £500, the figure was designed at the London studio of sculptor Henry Poole and cast by Alexander Parlanti.
 The concrete crypt underneath contains the body of Seddon, his wife Louisa, their daughter Mary Stuart Hay and memorial to their son Captain Richard Spotswood Seddon, who was killed in 1918 while serving in France.

-The family remains were temporally removed when between 2021 and December 2022 when the memorial was restored and seismically strengthened by the installation of a structural steel frame in the crypt and central void, combined with the installation of 17 post-tension tie rods.
+The family remains were temporally removed between 2021 and December 2022 when the memorial was restored and seismically strengthened by the installation of a structural steel frame in the crypt and central void, combined with the installation of 17 post-tension tie rods.